 Top five car leasing myths busted

-Our vision at Leasing.com is to be the market-leading, trusted champion of car leasing.
+We’re car leasing experts at Leasing.com.
 During the course of our duties, we often come across myths around leasing, particularly on social media, often built around confusion and misinformation.

 Our promise is to make things simple, fair and enjoyable for our users, so let’s tackle some criticisms and statements with honesty and transparency.